swiss-ssi-group/swiyu-aspire-aspnetcore/README.md

 ## Getting started Aspire and swiyu

-Aspire is used to develop and impleement the applications.
+Aspire is used to develop and implement the applications.
 4 container applications provided by swiyu are used to implement the swiyu logic.
 The end user application uses the provided APIs.

+### swiyu containers

+- ghcr.io/swiyu-admin-ch/eidch-issuer-agent-oid4vci
+- ghcr.io/swiyu-admin-ch/eidch-verifier-agent-oid4vp
+- ghcr.io/swiyu-admin-ch/eidch-verifier-agent-management
+- ghcr.io/swiyu-admin-ch/eidch-issuer-agent-management

 ## Database